Logo

 1. Charge a heavy attack with the duelling sword while running forward pressing Shift

-2. Slide pinky down from Shift to Ctrl to slide forward (then hold Shift again immediately after the slide)
+3. Slide pinky down from Shift to Ctrl to slide forward during your heavy attack to capitalise on the speed boost to slide faster

-3. Towards the end of slide as you begin to lose momentum, release your heavy attack
+5. Towards the end of slide as you begin to lose momentum, release your heavy attack and slide repeating the process.

 Note: